November 27, 2018

 Recovering organs for transplantation is a race against time.
 Not everyone who needs a lifesaving organ can get one because of organ availability.
 Surgeons retrieving the organs can have less than six hours to safely remove them from a donor, determine whether they’re viable and transplant them into a recipient in need.

 This is why some transplant teams at Johns Hopkins have been exploring ex vivo machine perfusion as a means to expand the donor pool, increase the range of donor hospitals and gain extra time to determine an organ’s health and performance before a transplant.

 PROTECT Trial for Liver Transplants

 In an international trial called PROTECT (Preserving and Assessing Donor Livers for Transplantation), the liver transplant team, led by principal investigator Shane Ottmann, has been comparing standard procurement efforts to procurement using a portable device containing a transparent, sterile chamber that stores a donor liver close to body temperature and pumps warm blood through it from the time of removal until transplantation.
 It can maintain the organ for up to 10 hours, allowing more time for transportation, assessment or possible pretreatment before transplantation.

 Since July 2018, four patients enrolled in the trial at Johns Hopkins have received transplants, says liver transplant surgeon Russell Wesson.
 Two received a liver transported in the device and two received a liver through traditional procurement.
 All patients are doing very well, he says.

-“Sometimes we decline to use livers because of concerns that they’re too far away, with resulting long cold ischemic times, or turn them down because they are too old or too fatty to use with a great degree of confidence,” Wesson says.
+“Sometimes we decline to use livers because of concerns that they’re too far away, with resulting long cold ischemic times,” Wesson says.
 “This is a very exciting technology that could potentially expand the pool of good livers that can be used with very good results.”